About the Department

 MAPSS Support for Political Science

-MAPSS supports disciplinary concentrators in Political Science through the close collaboration of two preceptors, Alex Bass and Juan Fernando Ibarra del Cueto, and with the assistance of our senior staff.
+MAPSS supports disciplinary concentrators in Political Science through the close collaboration our preceptors and with the assistance of our senior staff.
 Our Managing Director, Chad Cyrenne, is a Political Scientist who earned his PhD here at UChicago.
 Approximately 40 MAPSS student concentrate in some area of Political Theory, Comparative Politics, or American Politics each year.
 Outside of their many options in the Political Science department, students can select from MAPSS courses in Interpretive Methods, Historical Methods, Survey Research, Data Analysis and Statistics, Involved Interviewing, or Qualitative Data Coding.
-Recent MAPSS graduates who have gone on for the PhD in Political Science include Erin Cikanek at Michigan, Alex Ades at Princeton, Sofia Fenner at UChicago, and Konrad Posch at UC-Berkeley.
+Recent MAPSS graduates have gone on for the PhD in Political Science at Michigan, Princeton, UChicago, and UC-Berkeley, to name a few.

 PLSC 34525.
 Hannah Arendt: On Revolution.
 (Patchen Markell) This seminar will be focused on Hannah Arendt’s On Revolution, first published in 1963.
 Alongside a careful reading of the text, we may consider: the place of On Revolution in Arendt’s oeuvre; its significance for recent and contemporary democratic theory; its relation to Marxian theories of revolution; its reception in the 1960s, particularly within the “New Left”; its relation to political and social-scientific discourses about revolution, including particularly anti-colonial revolution, in the context of the Cold War; its relation to the contemporaneous re-emergence of “poverty” as an object of political concern in the United States; and the adequacy, inadequacy, and/or idiosyncracy of Arendt’s treatments of historical revolutions such as the American, French, Russian, German, Hungarian, and Cuban.